dynatrace-oss/barista/components/show-more/README.md

-# Show More
+# Show more

-The show more component is used to split long lists of items into smaller sets and load them one by one.
+The show more component indicates the possibility to load more content than currently visible.
+Use it when long lists of items are split into smaller sets to load them one by one or as trigger of an expandable panel to toggle the visibility of certain content on a page.

-<ba-live-example name="DtExampleShowMoreDefault"></ba-live-example>
+<ba-live-example name="ShowMoreDefaultExample"></ba-live-example>

 ## Imports

-You have to import the `DtShowMoreModule` when you want to use the `dt-show-more`:
+You have to import the `DtShowMoreModule` when you want to use the `dt-show-more`.

 ```typescript
 @NgModule({